PostgREST/postgrest-docs/schema_cache.rst

 Schema Cache
 ============

+There are several PostgREST features that need information from the database schema.
+If they accessed this information directly from the database every time they needed it, it would be too costly.
-PostgREST uses the database schema cache to get information for several of its features:
+That is why, when PostgREST starts, it generates a database schema cache and uses it to get the information needed for these features:

 - For :ref:`resource_embedding`, it looks for foreign key constraints to determine relationships between tables.
-- For :ref:`s_procs`, it needs access to their metadata: parameters, return type, volatility and `overloading <https://www.postgresql.org/docs/current/xfunc-overload.html>`_.
+- For :ref:`s_procs`, it looks for their metadata: parameters, return type, volatility and `overloading <https://www.postgresql.org/docs/current/xfunc-overload.html>`_.
-- To do an :ref:`upsert`, it looks for the primary keys.
+- For :ref:`upsert` statements, it looks for the tables' primary keys.
-- To do an INSERT, it also looks for the primary keys in order to return the Location header.
+- For INSERT statements, it also looks for the tables' primary keys in order to return the Location header.
 - For OPTION requests, it verifies the existence of tables and views and looks for INSTEAD OF triggers for the latter.
-- For :ref:`open-api`, it looks for tables' columns and primary and foreign keys, views' columns and INSTEAD OF triggers and stored procedures' metadata.
+- For :ref:`open-api`, it looks for information about tables (columns, primary keys and foreign keys), views (columns and INSTEAD OF triggers) and stored procedures (metadata).

-Retrieving this information directly from the database is costly, that is why PostgREST uses a database schema cache instead.

 The Stale Schema Cache
 ----------------------

-When you change any of the information mentioned above while PostgREST is running, the schema cache turns stale.
+When you make a change in the database related to any of the features mentioned above while PostgREST is running, the schema cache turns stale.
 You then need to reload the schema before you make a request related to these changes, otherwise you'll receive an error instead of the expected response.

 For instance, suppose you add a ``cities`` table to your database.
 This table has a foreign key ``country_id`` referencing an existing ``countries`` table.
 Then, you make a request to get the data from ``cities`` and their ``countries``: